 The Republic of Iraq is strategically located in the central Middle East region (Figure 1) and has large energy resources and a growing, diverse population.
 Its potential and regional influence make it a venue for competition between outside powers, including the United States and Iran.
-About 2,000 U.S. military forces are deployed in Iraq at the invitation of the Iraqi government and provide advice and assistance to Iraqi security forces, including the peshmerga forces of the federally recognized Kurdistan Regional Government (KRG).
+About 2,000 U.S. military forces are deployed in Iraq at the invitation of the Iraqi government and provide advice and aid to Iraqi security forces, including the peshmerga forces of the federally recognized Kurdistan Regional Government (KRG).
 The Biden Administration supports continued U.S.-Iraqi security cooperation and encourages Iraqi leaders to fight corruption and respect citizens' rights.

-Neighboring Iran's ties to some Iraqi parties and militias complicate U.S.-Iraqi relations, and some Iranian government-linked Iraqis call for the expulsion of U.S. and other foreign forces from Iraq.
+Neighboring Iran's ties to some Iraqi parties and militias complicate U.S.-Iraqi relations, and some Iraqis with ties to the Iranian government call for the expulsion of U.S. and other foreign forces from Iraq.
 In 2019, Iran-backed Iraqi groups expanded attacks on U.S. targets, and in 2020, a U.S. strike in Iraq killed Iranian Islamic Revolutionary Guard Corps Qods Force Commander Qassem Soleimani and Iraqi Popular Mobilization Forces (PMF) leader Abu Mahdi al Muhandis.
 Iran retaliated with attacks on Iraqi sites hosting U.S. forces.
-Intermittent attacks claimed by Iran-backed Iraqi groups have continued, targeting U.S. and Coalition forces-and their Iraqi hosts.
+Intermittent attacks claimed by Iran-backed Iraqi groups have followed, targeting U.S. and Coalition forces-and their Iraqi hosts.
 The United States has condemned a series of indirect fire and infrastructure attacks in the Kurdistan region, including March and September 2022 missile attacks from Iran.

-The 118th Congress may consider developments in Iraq and Iraq's relationships with its neighbors in the context of requests for U.S. foreign aid and defense assistance for FY2024.
-Members also may consider steps to shape U.S.-Iraq economic ties, mend relations between Iraq's national government and the KRG, meet humanitarian needs, and promote human rights, including those of religious and ethnic minorities.
+The 118th Congress is considering developments in Iraq and Iraq's relationships with its neighbors as Members review the Biden Administration's requests for U.S. foreign aid and defense assistance for Iraq.
+Members also may consider steps to shape U.S.-Iraq economic ties, support positive relations between Iraq's national government and the KRG, meet humanitarian needs, and promote human rights, including those of religious and ethnic minorities.